shirizadok1/Dkeeper-With-Backend/README.md

 # Dkeeper-with-backend

-The back end is built with Motoko on the icp block chain.
+The front end is built with React.js and the back-end with Motoko on the icp block chain.